YumaYX/rubydemodoc/input/hash/zero_init.md

-This Ruby code snippet demonstrates the creation and modification of a hash in Ruby.
-First, a new hash is initialized using `Hash.new(0)`.
-This creates a hash where the default value for any missing key is 0.
-Then, the code attempts to increment the value associated with the key 'key' by 1 using `hash['key'] += 1`.
-If the key 'key' doesn't exist in the hash, it's automatically added with a default value of 0, and then incremented to 1.
-If the key 'key' already exists, its current value is incremented by 1.
-In essence, this code initializes a hash with a default value of 0 and then increments the value associated with the key 'key' by one, effectively setting the value of 'key' to 1.
+This Ruby code snippet demonstrates the use of `Hash.new(0)` to create a hash where missing keys default to the value 0.
+It then increments the value associated with the key 'key' to 1.
+Effectively, it initializes a hash with a default value of 0 and then increments the value for a specific key.